 One trick to know is that in certain cities the ticket counter might be over the road or a block away from the actual station.
 Not sure if you're travelling with friends, but it's also important to stipulate that you want to be in the same cabin, and indicate which bunks you want, i.e. bottom or top, and in some unlucky cases you'll get 6 bed hard sleepers, at which you just won't get much sleep anyway.

-Also it's always worth looking at flights as they can work out on par with soft sleeper and sometimes hard sleepers. about 7 years ago
+Also it's always worth looking at flights as they can work out on par with soft sleeper and sometimes hard sleepers. over 7 years ago